fanduel-oss/refract/README.md

 </p><br/>

 <p align="center">
-    Master your component's effects through the<br/>
+    Harness the power of reactive programming<br/>
-    power of reactive programming.
+    to supercharge your components
 </p>
 <br/>